The Pfau Library offers a variety of accommodations for people with disabilities.

 Displays enlarged text (book, periodicals, or other documents) on a video screen.
 This unit is located on the second floor of the library across from the elevators.

 The library has a small collection of audio books in a variety of formats housed behind the Check-Out Desk which can be checked out for 2 weeks.
+These may be searched via CSUSB OneSearch.
 Included in this collection are recorded versions of fiction and nonfiction titles, as well as recordings of plays, theatrical performances, poetry, and old radio programs.

 John M. Pfau Library Web Site